ospekki/music-visualizer-server/README.md

 log4j jar files are in the “lib” folder.
 You must create rpi-ws281x jar files that are compatible with your Raspberry Pi by following the instructions below.

-You must have the following tools installed on your Raspberry Pi:
+Install the following tools on your Raspberry Pi:

 - **swig**